coderaiser/putout/README.md

 >
 > **(c) Antoine de Saint-Exupéry**

-🐊 `Putout` tries to be clear and likes a lot to exaplian things.
+🐊 `Putout` tries to be clear and likes a lot to explain things.
 So when you write `putout --help` most likely you will hear gladly purr :

 ```
 Usage: putout [options] [path]